winniepukki/winniepukki/README.md

 ## 🚀 Goals
 Struggling with this part.
 I always have some in mind for my product, less often personally.
 That's why my number one goals are:
-- 👨🏻‍🎓 MSc in Software Engineering - Success isn’t solely defined by the amount you can gain, but also by the amount you can give back.
+- 👨🏻‍🎓 Significant Industry Contribution - Success isn’t solely defined by the amount you can gain, but also by the amount you can give back.
 I look forward to elevating my expertise and enabling me to contribute more to the industry
-- 🤖 Master Machine Learning and AI
+- 👨🏻‍💻 Master the iOS and Swift development

 ## 💼 Projects
 - [ScandiPWA](https://github.com/winniepukki/scandipwa) - worth the most of my effort